Disclaimer: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon.com, at no extra cost to you – read more.

 In general, motorized boats must be registered.
 Small boats may be exempt, but this varies from state to state.
 Some states exempt sail boats from registration requirements, while others exclude small boats but require large vessels to be registered.

 Although the registration process is unique for each state, there are a few basis steps that each state requires.
 In general, you need to do the following to register your boat:

 - Pay the registration fee

-To find out if your boat must be registered, click on the interactive state map below.
+To find out if your boat must be registered, check out your state from the list below.